1lynnj/vet-anes-front-end/README.md

 - Allows custom protocols for cats and dogs by entering each required drug and the required dose individually.
  - Auto populates protocols for healthy cats and dogs with the click of a button.
  - Calculates drug dosages for anesthesia, Fentanyl (pain) continuous rate infusion, fluid rates, and emergency drugs.
+ - The app goes further by pulling drug interactions from the National Institutes of Health drug interactions API to warn the anesthetist of possible drug interactions.
+Includes all drugs administered within 12 hours of the anesthetic event and are present in the NIH Database. **Feature removed due to deprecation of drug interation endpoint by NIH**

 ## Setup and Dependencies